MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/overview-of-data-center-bridging.md

 #### Enhanced Transmission Selection (ETS)
 ETS is a transmission selection algorithm (TSA) that is specified in the IEEE 802.1Qaz draft standard.
 This standard is part of the framework for the DCB interface.

 ETS allocates bandwidth between traffic classes that are assigned to different IEEE 802.1p priority levels.
-Each traffic class is allocated a percentage of available bandwidth on the data link between directlyconnected peers.
+Each traffic class is allocated a percentage of available bandwidth on the data link between directly connected peers.
 If a traffic class doesn't use its allocated bandwidth, ETS allows other traffic classes to use the available bandwidth that the traffic class is not using.

 For more information on ETS, see [Enhanced Transmission Selection (ETS) Algorithm](enhanced-transmission-selection--ets--algorithm.md).